 In accordance with NHA’s mission, our organization is committed to providing each animal within our shelter optimum care and housing.
 To that end, we operate a managed placement shelter.
 This comprehensive approach focuses on our mission to rescue, shelter, heal, adopt and advocate for animals in need while also providing compassionate care for the sick, injured and abused animals who have no one else to care for them and rely on us for a second chance at a good life.
 These policies ensure the health of the pets being placed through Nashville Humane, with emphasis on the health of the animals already in our care and priority placement given to our large volume transports via our shelter partners.

 Families considering rehoming their pet are first given the opportunity to connect with our Safety Net Resource Coordinator regarding their pet’s challenges.
-Our goal is to provide families with sustainable resources and in this – solutions which result in the pet remaining with those who love them.
-Our comprehensive Directory of Resources includes resources for both people and pets alike – ranging from behavioral, economic, housing, medical and more.
+Our goal is to preserve the human-animal bond by providing families with sustainable resources and in this – solutions which result in the pet remaining with those who love them, their family.
+Our comprehensive and topic-driven Directory of Resources includes resources for both people and pets alike – ranging from behavioral, economic, housing, medical and more.

-These three items allow for the highest chance of rehoming success.
+Ready to Prep Your Animal for Placement?
+These five action items will allow for the highest chance of rehoming success!

-Keep Positive, Stay Persistent!
-Finding the best fit for your animal may take time – stay positive and keep persistent!
-Don’t underestimate the power of word of mouth and social media – Perhaps your aunt’s best friend is looking for a new furry friend!
-You may even try the Facebook group Nashville Pet Rehoming.
+While the rehoming networks above have led to the successful placement of millions of pets to date, you might also consider asking your neighbor, coworker, family or close friends if they’re seeking to adopt!
+Don’t underestimate the power of word of mouth and social media – You may even try the Facebook group Nashville Pet Rehoming.
 As a reminder: Always ask for a rehoming fee and references.
 Your pet will thank you for your dedication as will their future family!